Chiang Mai Maker Party at ICCRF 2017

 - Foreign participants from: Singapore, Malaysia, Japan, Finland, Hong Kong, Laos, and Vietnam

 Show & Tell

-In this event, we invite Makers from all over Thailand to join in order to build a network and allow them to get to know as well as show their work to one another.
-The event will also provide a space for knowledge exchange and get certain level of enthusiasm in Makers’ circle to create this kind of industry in Thailand
+In this event, we invite Makers from all over Thailand to join in order to build a network and allow them to get to know as well as show their works to one another.
+The event will also provide a space for knowledge exchange and get certain levels of enthusiasm in the Makers’ circle to create this kind of industry in Thailand.

-Maker Talk is a workshop and a talk by experts of different professions to share their useful story based on their real experience such as the stories on the Maker’s circle from both Thailand and oversea ranging from product development to the application of IoT in different industries.
+Maker Talk is a workshop and a talk by experts of different professions to share their useful stories based on their real experiences such as the stories on the Maker’s circle from both Thailand and overseas ranging from product development to the application of IoT in different industries.

 - Downhill Racing